EricThomson/practical_python/getting_started.md

 The steps below will install miniconda and Jupyter, and give them both a test run to make sure everything is working properly.
 You will also download and run a test notebook, and the notebook that contains our first class.
 All this preparation will let us spend our first class entirely on coding rather than “My Python is broken” (for more on the half-flipped teaching philosophy I'm following see [LINK HERE]).

+Note for this initial section you are going to be doing a lot of steps like "First install this and test it.
+Now install that other thing and test *it*."
+Some of it will be a bit repetitious, and this is somewhat intentional.
+Programming is largely muscle memory, and getting an environment set up is an important rite of passage.
+Just look at it as a fun adventure into new territory.
+If the following steps go *very smoothly*, I would expect it to take a conscientious beginner about [[FOUR]] hours.
+However, if you end up in install hell, it could take longer, so please plan accordingly.

 #### A sidebar on install hell
 <img width = "150" src="./images/this_is_fine.jpg" align="right">

-Note for this class you are going to be doing a lot of steps like "install this and test it; now install that other thing and test *it*."
-This is an important rite of passage with every programming language, and if the following steps go *very smoothly*, I would expect it to take a conscientious beginner about [[FOUR]] hours.
-However, if you end up in install hell, it could take longer, so please plan accordingly.
-Also bear in mind that install hell is something that everyone goes through: it is not an indication that "Programming isn't for me".
-I love programming, and because of C++, and the pre-anaconda days of Python, I have probably spent at least a month of my life in install hell.
+Also bear in mind that install hell is something that everyone goes through: it is **not** an indication that "Programming isn't for me".
+I love programming, and because of C++ and the pre-anaconda days of Python, I have literally spent *weeks* of my life in install hell.
 Google is your friend: millions of people have installed the following software packages; if you run into a problem, someone else has also run into it, figured out what to do, and ranted about it online with a solution.
-I am also here to help.
+I am also here to help (especially if you are in Windows).

 # 1. Install and test Python
 ## Install miniconda (Python)